saska/nnutil/README.md

 # nnutil
 Tool for creating numpy neural nets

 A little module for quickly and simply creating numpy neural nets.
-Found useful for demo purposes where e.g. TensorFlow might break when switching systems.
+Found useful for eliminating dependencies for quick poc/demo purposes where "this thing needs to run on this laptop in three hours and TensorFlow just broke".
+If you've got a static, stable environment you should probably use something else.

 Quick training example: